Everybody has an untold story. This is mine.

 Over a year later this has happened five months out of twelve with varying intensity of symptoms.
 Although I tried to not hope I couldn’t help myself.
 I imagined myself being pregnant.
 Holding the baby in my arms.
 Brushing my lips against their downy head.

 And then when my period comes the despair cuts like a knife.
 I feel stupid and deluded.
 ‘Idiot, you really thought you were pregnant this time.
 As if this will ever happen for you.’
-It doesn’t last, I have weeks where I am OK more than OK but for a day or two I feel so gutted as if infertility gods have scooped out my insides with a blunt spoon.
+It doesn’t last, I have weeks where I am OK more than OK.
+But when my period arrives like a bloody malignant visitor for a day or two I feel so gutted as if infertility gods have scooped out my insides with a blunt spoon.

 A new hope